sekacorn/Rescue-Princess-In-PHP/README.md

 # Rescue the Princess in PHP (Enterprise Edition™)

 > Proving that PHP can rescue princesses too!
 Suck it, other programming languages!
+It can be done mate and after 10000 tear drops that meme is  buried and dead.
+May Lovelace rest it's souls

 ## About